iddqdby/tinyapp/README.md

 Postfix `App::ACTION_POSTFIX` will be appended to *ACTION*.

 The action of the controller will be invoked with passed arguments, and its result will be returned.
-The `\BadMethodCall` exception will be throwed if no controller is registered under the given key, or if there is no such action in the controller.
+The `\BadMethodCallException` exception will be thrown if no controller is registered under the given key, or if there is no such action in the controller.

 ## Requirements